Oaklands Sugar Mill: Heritage listing

 The remnants of the Oaklands Sugar Mill were listed on the Queensland Heritage Register on 18 September 2009 having satisfied the following criteria.

 The remnants of the Oaklands Sugar Mill are physical evidence of the early agricultural history of the Caboolture region, and are representative of one of the earliest developments in Queensland's influential sugar industry.
 These remnants are evidence of one of the earliest endeavours to produce sugar on a commercial basis in Queensland.

 The remnants demonstrate attempts to develop primary industries in the Caboolture and north coast region.
 Though production was short-lived (1865—1872), the early successes at Oaklands influenced the expansion of the sugar industry into other centres of Queensland.

 The remnants are associated with an important identity in the early development of the sugar industry in Queensland, Captain Claudius Buchanan Whish.
 Whish was one of the first sugar producers in Queensland to market commercial quantities of sugar and high quality rum.
-He was also to later become a member of the Queensland Legislative Assembly from 1870–72 and Surveyor of Roads.
+He was also to later become a member of the Queensland Legislative Assembly from 1870 to 1872 and Surveyor of Roads.

 The remnants are a rare and early surviving reminder of the use of South Sea Islander labour in southeast Queensland.
 South Sea Islander labourer was employed on Oaklands from 1865 only two years after Robert Towns first introduced their labour on his properties in Queensland.
 The Oaklands site dates from the early phase of South Sea Islander employment in the sugar industry and could provide important evidence about early practices and, in comparison with other sites, if and how those practices may have changed over time.